Compare & Save on Conveyancing Solicitors

 Nicola Ryan

-There are specialist conveyancing solicitors who can provide you with independent legal advice.
+Some specialist conveyancing solicitors can provide you with independent legal advice.
 They will ensure all legal documents are submitted correctly and on time.
+If you are looking to transfer equity on a property you own, we can help you compare conveyancing quotes from a trusted panel of solicitors instantly.

 In this guide, we’ve gathered everything you need to know about the transfer of equity process and what to expect.

-Hiring a solicitor is required for those receiving the transferred equity.
-However, the current deed holder does not legally require a solicitor although it is highly recommended.
-In most cases, both parties tend to have legal representation due to the paperwork involved.
+Hiring a solicitor is legally required for the transferee (the party receiving the transferred equity).
+The transferor (the party giving the transferred equity) does not legally have to hire a solicitor.
+However, it is highly recommended.
+In most cases, all parties tend to have representation due to the legal paperwork involved.

 A specialist transfer of equity solicitor will be able to guide you through the process.
 Some firms have an expert panel of solicitors or a conveyancing team that solely works on transfer of equity cases.